pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - HPC pack: on premises, hybrid or IaaS (spin up VM's) or PaaS (Azure Batch)
 - Head node (controls the distribution of the jobs, can be on prem or cloud) and Compute nodes (execution of tasks)
 - Azure Batch:
+  - Use Azure Batch to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
+  - Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
-  - Job scheduling as a service, application lifecycle management, budget, quotas, users and limites.
+  - Includes job scheduling as a service, application lifecycle management, budget, quotas, users and limites.
+  - There is no cluster or job scheduler software to install, manage, or scale.
+Instead, you use Batch APIs and tools, command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.
+  - Batch works well with intrinsically parallel (also known as "embarrassingly parallel") workloads.

 ### Designing Long Running Applications
 - Jobs that take days, weeks, with the risk of interupption.